 Much of this research looks at the overall representation process and focuses on how the views and opinions of the public are reflected in policy making.
 Often, the approach to the topic entails looking at the medium- or long-term dynamics between public opinion and policymaking.
-Several steps in this chain are frequently the object of examination: how the opinions and preferences of the public are translated or aggregated by political parties and candidates, how electoral pledges are translated into policy making, how the preferences of the public around given policies before an election translate into public policy after the election, etc. Though the exact research questions, the substantive policy focus, and the methods vary considerably, much of the existing empirical research studies the representation and responsiveness cycles taking into account the mediation of the electoral process: citizens/voters have a set of preferences; these preferences are (imperfectly) reflected in their electoral choices of parties and candidates in democratic elections; once elected, governments and representatives pursue a number of policies, and if the latter match the initial preferences of the public they are considered congruent or responsive.
+Several steps in this chain are frequently the object of examination: how the opinions and preferences of the public are translated or aggregated by political parties and candidates, how electoral pledges are translated into policy making, how the preferences of the public around given policies before an election translate into public policy after the election, etc. Though the exact research questions, the substantive policy focus, and the methods vary considerably, much of the existing empirical research studies the representation and responsiveness cycles taking into account the mediation of the electoral process, in various variants of the party and median mandate approaches (Klingemann, Hofferbert, and Budge 1994; McDonald and Budge 2005): citizens/voters have a set of preferences; these preferences are (imperfectly) reflected in their electoral choices of parties and candidates in democratic elections; once elected, governments and representatives pursue a number of policies, and if the latter match the initial preferences of the public they are considered congruent or responsive.